 In a medium-sized saucepan over medium-high, heat chicken broth and keep warm over low heat.

 In a large heavy saucepan over medium heat, melt 4 tablespoons of butter; add onion and diced butternut squash pieces.
 Cook until onions are translucent, approximately 5 minutes.

 Add arborio rice and cook 1 to 2 minutes, making sure all the grains are well coated (toasting the rice in melted butter keeps it from getting mushy).

 Add wine and cook, stirring constantly until wine has been completely absorbed by the rice or evaporated.

 Cook over medium heat, stirring frequently, until the chicken broth has been absorbed.
-Continue cooking, adding a little bit of hot chicken broth, just enough to

-cup at a time), stirring frequently, until the chicken broth is absorbed and until the rice is tender (but still firm to the bite), about 15 to 20 minutes.
+Continue cooking, adding a little bit of hot chicken broth (1/2 cup at a time), stirring frequently, until the chicken broth is absorbed and until the rice is tender (but still firm to the bite), about 15 to 20 minutes.

-Risotto doesn't need constant attention during its cooking time.
+NOTE: Risotto doesn't need constant attention during its cooking time.
 You'll just need to check on the pan every few minutes, give the rice a stir to keep it from sticking, and add more stock.

 During the last minutes of cooking, add remaining 2 tablespoons of butter, 1/3 cup Parmesan cheese, and chives.
-At this point the rice should have a creamy consistency (it should be tender, but firm to the bite.
+At this point the rice should have a creamy consistency (it should be tender, but firm to the bite).
 Add salt to taste.
 Remove from heat.